appium/java-client/docs/The-event_firing.md

 # The purpose

 This feature allows end user to organize the event logging on the client side.
-Also these feature may be useful in a binding with standard or custom reporting frameworks.
+Also this feature may be useful in a binding with standard or custom reporting frameworks.